brotkrueml/schema/Documentation/Developer/Events.rst

    forth argument the method name of that class.

+.. _event-de-activate-embedding-of-markup:

-Activate or Deactivate Embedding of Markup on Pages
+Activate Or Deactivate Embedding Of Markup On Pages
 ===================================================

 As default, markup is not embedded on pages which should not be indexed by